 Gaze Palais merges “Displaced Gaze” (a text first published by Ryan Gerald Nelson in 2015) and Nelson’s ongoing project titled Peripheries (2014–present).

-american argiculural midwest
+american argicultural midwest

 america’s mythical past